Tehhs/notebook/README.md

 * emulate a calculator processor or something
 * Bezier curves https://www.jasondavies.com/animated-bezier/
 * drawing pad to aiming device
 * http as many requests as possible
+* Youtube-music sync to spotify sessions